-The Franklin Elementary School Board of Trustees authorized the use of video cameras on campus for the purpose of enhancing school safety and security.
+The Franklin Elementary School Board of Trustees authorized the use of video cameras on campus for the purpose of enhancing school safety and security as outlined in Board Policy No 3515.
 Our goals are to promote and foster a safe and secure teaching and learning environment for students and staff, to ensure public safety for community members who visit or use our school property, and to diminish the potential for personal and district loss or destruction of property.